WIRX

-WIRX (107.1 FM, "Rock 107 WIRX") is a mainstream rock radio station owned by Mid-West Family Broadcasting located in Benton Harbor, Michigan.
+WIRX (107.1 FM) is a mainstream rock radio station owned by Mid-West Family Broadcasting located in Benton Harbor, Michigan.
 The station's city of license is St. Joseph, Michigan broadcasting in HD from a tower at the edge of Benton Township, Michigan.
-The station features The Plan B Morning Show.
+Its programming is also simulcast to the South Bend–Mishawaka metropolitan area on WYRX-FM (94.3) in Plymouth, Indiana.

 History

 According to the "History of 107.1 FM St. Joseph", the 107.1 frequency was started as a music outlet to sister station WSJM in 1964 by Mid-West Family Broadcasting (MWF), which is based in Madison, Wisconsin.
 WSJM-FM began broadcasting in stereo on 107.1 MHz in 1965 and regularly provided stereo remote broadcasts by the Twin Cities Symphony and other events.

-In 1969, the station changed its call letters to WIRX(FM) and switched to a completely jockless, automated Country format, tagged "WIRX Country."
+In 1969, the station changed its call letters to WIRX and switched to a completely jockless, automated Country format, tagged "WIRX Country".

-1979 began the AOR/Top 40 a.k.a.
-Rock 40 format for the station and dubbed "The All New Rock 107 WIRX, The Music Works" playing artists from both the current and past years of rock.
+In 1979, WYRX introduced an AOR/Top 40 ("Rock 40") format as "Rock 107 WIRX, The Music Works", playing artists from both the current and past years of rock.

-The station switched its format slightly to a more AC-leaning rock format and was rebranded as "The New Magic 107 WIRX" with Jim Gifford and The Champions of Breakfast as the morning show.
+The station switched its format slightly to a more AC-leaning rock format and was rebranded as "Magic 107 WIRX" with Jim Gifford and The Champions of Breakfast as the morning show.

-WIRX returned to their roots as "Rock 107 WIRX" in 1991 and began running a mainstream rock format which it continues to do to this day.
+WIRX returned to "Rock 107 WIRX" in 1991 and began running a mainstream rock format which it continues to do to this day.

+Former program directors include Jim Gifford, Shelley Morgan, and Robb Rose.

 The station is managed on a local level to this day, much as it was when it first came on the air.

+On January 6, 2025, Mid-West Family Broadcasting began simulcasting to the South Bend–Mishawaka metropolitan area on WYRX-FM (94.3) in Plymouth, Indiana, which had previously offered a classic rock format.

+WIRX is an affiliate of the weekly syndicated Pink Floyd show "Floydian Slip."

 Morning shows

 The station has had several morning shows over the last decade.

-Hosts have included the syndicated "Free Beer and Hot Wings", Jason Lee, Rex Charger, and the current "Plan B Morning Show" with Brock Havens.
+Hosts have included John Jay with Brother Phil, the syndicated Free Beer and Hot Wings, The Jason Lee show featuring Hunter, Rex Charger, and the "Plan B Morning Show" with Brock Havens.
+When the station began simulcasting on WYRX-FM in 2025, WIRX began airing the syndicated Bob & Tom Show, which WYRX (as WZOC) had already been airing in South Bend.